Medication Administration: Intramuscular Injection (Pediatric) - CE

 - Apply a topical anesthetic as ordered.
 Follow the manufacturer’s instructions for application and time to peak effect.

-- Consider consulting a child life specialist if available.
+- Request the participation of a child life specialist, if available.

 PROCEDURE